SilenceDesigner/syscall_intercept/README.md

 ##### Disassembly: #####
 The library disassembles the text segment of the libc loaded into the memory space of the process it is initialized in.
-It locates all syscall instructions, and replaces each of them with a jump to a unique address.
-Since the syscall instruction of the x86_64 ISA occupies only two bytes, the method involves locating other bytes close to the syscall suitable for overwriting.
+It locates all `syscall` or `ecall` instructions, and replaces each of them with a jump to a unique address.
+Since x86_64 ISA `syscall` instruction occupies only two bytes and the RV64G ISA `ecall` instruction occupies only four, the method involves locating other bytes close to the syscall suitable for overwriting.
-The destination of the jump (unique for each syscall) is a small routine, which accomplishes the following tasks:
+The destination of the jump (unique for each `syscall` or `ecall`) is a small routine, which accomplishes the following tasks:

-1. Optionally executes any instruction that originally preceded the syscall instruction, and was overwritten to make space for the jump instruction
+1. Optionally executes any instruction that originally preceded the system call instruction, and was overwritten to make space for the jump instruction
 2. Saves the current state of all registers to the stack
-3. Translates the arguments (in the registers) from the Linux x86_64 syscall calling convention to the C ABI's calling convention used on x86_64
+3. Translates the arguments (in the registers) from the Linux kernel-level ABI calling conventions of the targeted architecture to the C user-space functions calling convention
 4. Calls a function written in C (which in turn calls the callback supplied by the library user)
 5. Loads the values from the stack back into the registers
 6. Jumps back to libc, to the instruction following the overwritten part

-##### In action: #####
+### In action: ###

+#### x86_64 ####

 *Simple hotpatching:*
 Replace a mov and a syscall instruction with a jmp instruction